Data Management

 Which data should you (not) share?

 You do not have to share all your data, but only the data that are scientifically relevant and crucial for follow-up research.
+Several access levels are available when you share via an external platform:

 Think twice about opening up the following types of data:

-• Sensitive data – including personal, confidential and biological data – should be protected and/or destroyed after the end of the project.
+• Sensitive data – including personal, confidential and biological data – should be protected or destroyed after the end of the project.
 If you want to share those data, you should consider the provisions as set out in the informed consent or contractual agreement, and take the necessary security measures, e.g. anonymization or pseudonymization, and encryption.

 • You may not be allowed to share the data that you have reused or the data that you have generated based on 3rd party data.
 Read the 3rd party data agreement carefully.